iai-group/ictir2025-relevance/README.md

 @inproceedings{Iturra:2025:ICTIR,
-  author = {Iturra-Bocaz, Gabriel and Vo, Danny and Petra Galuscakova}, title = {Impact of Shallow vs. Deep Relevance Judgments on BERT-based Reranking Models}, year = {2025}
+  author = {Iturra-Bocaz, Gabriel and Vo, Danny and Petra Galuscakova}, title = {Impact of Shallow vs. Deep Relevance Judgments on BERT-based Reranking Models}, booktitle = {Proceedings of the 2025 International ACM SIGIR Conference on Innovative Concepts and Theories in Information Retrieval}
+  series = {ICTIR '25},
+  year = {2025}
 }
 ```